paperwm/PaperWM/README.md

 To uninstall simply run `./uninstall.sh`.

-Running the extension will automatically install a user config file as described in [Development & user configuration](#development--user-configuration).
+Running the extension will automatically install a user config file as described in [User configuration & development](#user-configuration--development).

 ### Note for Ubuntu users ###